Dreamzz5/ST-Expert/README.md

-# Robust Traffic Forecasting  against Spatial Shift over Years
+# Robust Traffic Forecasting with Experts for Spatiotemporal  Shifts over Years

 This repository contains demo code for training and evaluating the GWNET model on the PEMS08 dataset, with a focus on testing its performance on shifted data.